junkedboy/car_service-app/README.md

 # car_service-app

-Simple web-app for some car service garage with telegram bot, pricing, car history journal, gallery and market.
+Simple web-app for a car service garage with a Telegram bot, pricing, car history journal, gallery, and market.

 development in process...